Sonlight is not your average homeschool curriculum. Our customers and their students tend to love their Sonlight homeschool experience.

 Compared to other programs, Sonlight also saves you money by…

 • Helping you teach children at different grade levels with the same curriculum package (See Teaching More Than One Child?)

 • Letting you re-use curriculum with your younger children as they grow.
 When the younger ones are ready, you can pull your used program off the shelf, order a few extra resources and get started!
 There are very few consumable items in the All-Subjects and History / Bible / Literature Packages.

 You get this peace of mind and support from Sonlight for an investment that roughly equals the price of a cup of coffee per day.
 Compare the value and support you receive with other curriculum options, and you will realize what a great value Sonlight really is.

-To see how Sonlight's cost compares to buying from competitive booksellers (new or used, on- or offline), using the library, or trying public or private school, check out the three-part article series How Expensive is Sonlight, Anyway?.
+To see how Sonlight's cost compares to buying from competitive booksellers (new or used, on- or offline), using the library, or trying public or private school, check out the article about Sonlight's price.
 And don't forget about Sonlight's interest-free payment plan options.

 3. Sonlight presents more than one side of a case.